earthly/earthly/docs/remote-runners.md

 Typical use cases for remote runners include:

 * Speeding up CI builds in sandboxed CI environments such as GitHub Actions, GitLab, CircleCI, and others.
 Most CI build times are improved by a factor of 2-20X via Satellites.
-* Executing builds on AMD64/Intel architecture natively when working from an Apple Silicon machine (Apple M1/M2).
+* Executing builds on AMD64/Intel architecture natively when working from an Apple Silicon machine (Apple M1/M2) and vice versa.
 * Sharing compute and cache with coworkers or with the CI.
 * Benefiting from high-bandwidth internet access from the cloud, thus allowing for fast downloads of dependencies and fast pushes for deployments.
 This is particularly useful if operating from a location with slow internet.
-* Using Earthly from environments where privileged access or docker-in-docker are not supported.
+* Using Earthly from environments where privileged access or docker-in-docker are not supported, or from environments where Docker is not installed.
 Note that the remote runner itself still requires privileged access.

 ## How remote runners work